Skip to main content

 What Is Pine Script Backtesting?

-Testing your strategy on historical data first gives you a handful of real, tangible benefits that simply guessing can't match:
+Testing your strategy on historical data gives you:

 Pineify Website